 Since that very tricky class, I have been brainstorming what I can do to support other teachers who also might be at breaking point and need to switch things up a little.
 I developed these sweet little social stories for use in the classroom.
 I’ve already laminated and bound them ready for when I venture back to the classroom!

-In my little behaviour management pack, I included two stories.
-“Hurtful Habits” is about what you shouldn’t do to your friends – biting, pulling hair, telling secrets etc. Making friends is such a big aspect of Prep/Kindergarten and I would always refer to the students in our class as ‘our friends.’
+In my Habits of a Happy Class pack, I included two social stories for using with young children.
+‘Hurtful Habits’ is about what you shouldn’t do to your friends – biting, pulling hair, telling secrets etc. Making friends is such a big aspect of Prep and Kindergarten and I would always refer to every student in our class as ‘our friends.’

-I also printed our expectations onto big posters so that if a student wasn’t following our rules, I could quickly refer to the poster as a quick reminder as needed.
+I also printed our expectations on big posters so that if a student wasn’t following our rules, I could quickly refer to the post as a reminder as needed.
 For example, sometimes I would notice some students were snatching or not sharing items.
 I would pop the ‘sharing’ expectation poster on my whiteboard and we would set a whole class goal.
 Each time I noticed a student or the whole class sharing, I would add a star under the poster.
 Once we reached 5 stars, we would have a whole class popcorn party.
 Sometimes we would focus on the same behaviour for weeks until it was no longer a problem.
-This worked so well for my class, especially when we were having trouble remembering to put our lunch boxes away after lunch!
+This would so well for my class, especially when we were having trouble remembering to put our lunchboxes away after lunch!!

-Each of the pages in my books can be blown up and used for posters or printed together and bound into a social story booklet.
-I also included some stars just in case you’d like to do something similar in your classroom!
+Each of the pages in the books can be blown up and used for posters or printed together and bound into a social story.
+I also included some stars just in case you’d like to do something similar in your own classroom!
 I also included a whole class behaviour picture sort which is a great way to begin a discussion with your students.
-There is also a black and white cut and paste version for individual use.
+You’ll also find a black and white cut and paste version for individual use.